learn-co-curriculum/swift-protocolType-lab/README.md

 // The song I listen to the most is Meow Mix
 ```

 We're calling on this newly made function, `printYourFavThings(_:)`, passing in something that conforms to the `FavoriteThings` protocol (`frisky` does).
-When we to print `entity.favColor` we know that this code will run because anything passed into this function conforms to this protocol which means it _must_ have this property.
+When we to print `entity.favColor` we know that this code will run because anything passed into this function conforms to this protocol, which means it _must_ have this property.

 What about storing protocol types in an array?